 - A1: Now, what is a1 here?
 It is a logical value that will tell about the reference text.

-We can refer to using INDIRECT one way if the A1 method means if we refer to C4, that means column ‘C’ row 4 simply we are calling as the a1 method.
+We can refer to using INDIRECT one way if the A1 method means we refer to C4, which means column ‘C’ row 4 simply we are calling as the a1 method.
 Another way to represent C4 is R4C3 that mean row 4 column 3.
 This method is called an R1C1 method.

 So, if we give TRUE or blank mean reference will be considered in the form of the A1 method.
 If we give FALSE mean reference will be considered as the R1C1 method.
 We will see a few examples of these two methods.
 Now “Hello” is in cell B9.